skywalker88/hello-brian/hello-brian/README.md

 ## Running

-Just click on the start button to run NodejsConsoleApp2.
+Just click on the start button to run hello-brian.

 ## Expected Outcome